 Battery Impact: 25-30% of daily consumption during moderate activity (45-60 minutes)

-24-Month Reality: Battery drain during workouts increases 34% due to sensor calibration degradation
+24-Month Reality: Battery drain during workouts increases as sensor calibration requires more power for consistent readings

 Limitations: High-intensity interval training (HIIT) can drain 15-20% battery in single sessions after 18+ months